community-of-python/any-llm-client/README.md

 asyncio.run(main())
 ```

-Replace `config` to use YandexGPT:
+To use `YandexGPT`, replace the config:

 ```python
 config = any_llm_client.YandexGPTConfig(